Create a workflow to automatically forward an incoming SMS to a Slack channel.

 Select +Add Workflow and name your workflow.

 Start by defining a trigger.
 In this example, our trigger will be the receipt of an SMS.
-Under Object, we will select sms.
+Under Object, we will select Message.
 For Action, we select received.

 Adjust your own specifications as necessary.